 2) Crisis stage

 This is when a company notices the first signs of a crisis developing.
 Also known as the acute phase, this is the point at which businesses can no longer prevent the crisis from occurring.
-Their attention must now shift to risk assessment in order to respond quickly and mitigate the impact of theevent.
-While the acute stage is frequently the most intense, it is also the shortest of the four stages.
+Their attention must now shift to risk assessment to respond quickly and mitigate the damage.
+While the acute stage is frequently the most intense, it is also the shortest of crisis stages.

 3) Response stage